Frequently Asked Questions#

 Why do I have multiple sites?#

-All Grist users have access to a free personal account.
-The personal site is always named beginning with @ and is always located at docs.getgrist.com.
-This account may have up to 10 documents.
-Each one of those documents may be shared with up to two guests for free.
+All Grist users have access to a free personal site.
+The personal site is always named beginning with ‘@’ and is always located at docs.getgrist.com.
+Each document in this site may be shared with up to two guests for free.
 Learn more about free plans on our pricing page.

-Documents shared with you will be shown in your personal site and do not count against the 10 document limit.
+Documents shared with you from other personal accounts will be shown in your personal site in workspaces named with ‘@Name’ to indicate the owner of that document.

 You may navigate between your personal site and team sites by clicking in the top-left corner to open a drop-down menu of sites to which you have access.